Introduction to Digital Electronics Interview Questions

 There are two types of shift register counters such as Ring counter and Johnson counter.

-- Ring Counter: Ring Counter is defined as a circular shift register with only one flip-flop being set at any time and other bits will get cleared.
+- Ring Counter: A ring Counter is defined as a circular shift register with only one flip-flop being set at any time, and other bits will get cleared.

 - Johnson Counter: Johnson counter is defined as k-bit switch ring counter with 2^K decoding gates to provide outputs for 2^k timing signals.